coveo/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ## Screenshots

 If applicable, add screenshots to help explain your problem.
-Ensure that you do not display sensitive information such as token
+Ensure that you do not display sensitive information such as tokens.

 ## Desktop (please complete the following information):